 If you include The Campsites at Disney’s Fort Wilderness Resort, there are actually six Value Resorts.
 But since this lodging option is so much different than your average resort (i.e., tents and RVs), we will not be comparing The Campsites on this page.

 Here are some of the key features of Disney Value Resorts:

 Disney Value resorts are the most affordable, budget-friendly lodging on Disney World property.
-Moderate Resorts are next, followed by Deluxe as the most expensive option.
+Disney Moderate Resorts are next, followed by Deluxe as the most expensive in-park option.

 While Value Resorts are some of the furthest Walt Disney resorts from the parks, they are still inside the park.
 This proximity is a clear advantage over any off-site resort.

 Like Moderate and Deluxe guests, Disney Value resorts guests receive plenty of perks because they are staying at an on-site, Disney-owned resort.

 These privileges include Early Theme Park Entry, Disney Dining plan eligibility, free parking, priority Disney Genie+ reservations, Advance Dining reservations, resort room charging privileges, resort package delivery, and more.